-- Engage with the TTU Foundation regarding potential donors interested in setting up scholarships or endowments to support students using the collections.
+- Engage with the TN Tech Foundation regarding potential donors interested in setting up scholarships or endowments to support students using the collections.

 Goal 4.
 Engagement for Impact.
 Tennessee Tech fosters partnerships with government, business, and non-profit organizations to advance economic and workforce development, create and disseminate knowledge, serve the public good, and generate cultural impact.

 HTTU Goal 4a.
 Create and participate in outreach opportunities that increase engagement with the public.

 - Display citizen science opportunities prominently on the home page of the Hollister Herbarium website.

 - Provide workshops and wildflower walks through the Tennessee Native Plant Society, Tennessee Master Gardener Program, and the Nashville Chapter of Tennessee Wild Ones.